 With our cadasio addin for Onshape addin you can create and update cadasio projects.
 We would recommend you have Inventor shut down before the installation take place.

 Check out our Trust Centre for a full overview of how we work with your data.

 To be able to get the app you need to make sure you are logged in to Onshape.

 Visit the Onshape app store, you can then search for cadasio.
 To make sure you can use the app, which is completely free, make sure you subscribe to it and it will be added to your Onshape account.

 To use the application, open an Onshape document and use the + menu in the lower left corner to select Add application.
 The cadasio application will now appear in the list of available applications.
 Select the application and a new tab will appear within Onshape.

 Ensure you have the cadasio tab open.
 If you are currently logged out then you will be will be asked to log in.
 If you haven't registered with us yet, create an account to be able to continue.
-Confirm you are on the upload tab of the addin interface.
-You can choose to upload your file to an existing empty project or create a new one.
-Alternatively you can send your file to your toolbox to reuse in multiple projects.
+Confirm you are on the Create New tab of the addin interface.
+Click Select Onshape Element to choose the file you wish to upload, give your new project a name and click Create Project.

 Upload your document.
 Onshape will first convert your files and then send it to us, which may take a minute or so depending on the size and complexity.
 More information about this process can be found in our Trust Centre.